Filter Definitions

 Security Strategy & Architecture

-Security Strategy & Architecture covers the policy, planning, and evolving areas of enterprise security architecture and the management issues of implementing successful security programs.
-Sessions will include the structures and tools needed to build a security program that enables and enhances business processes, communication, resiliency and hygiene.
+Security Strategy & Architecture covers the evolving areas of enterprise security architecture and the management issues of implementing successful security programs that enable and enhance business processes, communication, resiliency, and hygiene.

 Type/Format